The Best Things to Do in Split, Croatia

 The first thing that strikes you when visiting Split is its size; with about 400,000 inhabitants, you can easily traverse this small town by foot within half an hour or so.
 At the same time, though, Split feels like one big village.
 There are no skyscrapers here but only old buildings which were built during the Austro-Hungarian Empire era.
 You will find many beautiful churches, as well as palaces and other historical monuments throughout the city.
 It really is one of the most beautiful towns in Croatia.

-Besides these, there are also some modern structures, such as museums, galleries, and cinemas.
+Besides these, there are also some modern structures, such as museums, galleries, cinemas and even luxury villas.
 Split offers plenty of entertainment options, including theatres, clubs and restaurants.
 This city has an excellent public transport system, making getting around easy and affordable.
 You don’t have to worry about where to stay because the options are endless.

 So, if you’re looking for something exciting, here are 5 best things to do in Split.